Toilet Keeps Running? Common Causes and What to Do

 - Parts are corroded or difficult to remove

-Local Plumbing Help
+Local Plumbing Help in Lake Zurich, IL

 Why won't my toilet stop running?